-Our Altar Guild sets up the altar and the church for services.
-The services of the guild include cleaning the tools for communion vessels.
-Also, they change and wash the altar linens and vestments as need—other tasks like updating the hymn board, and after-service clean-up.
+Our Altar Guild sets up the altar and the rest of the church for services.
+The guild’s services include changing and washing the altar linens and vestments as needed, updating the hymn board, and after-service clean-up.

 You can help by offering a few minutes of your time to assist the guild.

-The Flower Guild adds beauty to our worship through flowers and altar decorations.
+The Flower Guild adds beauty to our worship space through flowers and altar decorations.